 - My students learn how to play the piano in a way where they use it to express themselves and improve the quality of their life, as well as to play with accurate technique.
-Playing the piano is a great medium for expressing feelings and over time this can become a worthy part of their personal support system.
+Playing the piano is a great medium for expressing feelings and over time this can become a worthy part of your personal support system.
 Music reaches where no words can!
-Given that the majority of people learning the piano don’t want to become a highbrow pianist or soloist, and that doesn’t really interest me anyway, my approach is to encourage a practical heartfelt soulful method of self expression.
-The piano can be the means of an improved social life, retreat from the world (including corporate life), coming home to your senses, a personal meditative spiritual practice, or even a way to bring listening pleasure to loved ones.
+Given that the majority of people learning the piano don’t want to become a Concert pianist or soloist, my approach is to encourage a practical heartfelt soulful method of self-expression.
+The piano can be a retreat from the world (including corporate or business life), coming home to your senses, a personal meditative spiritual practice, or even a way to bring listening pleasure to loved ones.
 It is a truly special gift to be able to ‘reach’ deeply inside someone’s heart and give the joy of music – your music!

 - Creativity Training is part of the work.
-Instead of teaching theory of music in a rather dry manner, I give the student projects to complete where the theory is inherently learned.
-The processes and strategies learned and the mental emotional spiritual affect along the way are valuable for their future working life.
-This is different to how they will learn in school
+Instead of teaching music theory in a rather dry manner, I give you projects to complete where the theory is inherently learned.
+The processes and strategies learned and the mental-emotional spiritual effect along the way are valuable for your working life.
+This is different from how you learn in school

 - I specialise in and pride myself in weekly Individual Undivided Attention of the highest quality

 - Your practise routine is something you gradually build.
 Over time it can become your anchor and your hot air balloon!

-- Amount of practise is determined by a number of things
+- Amount of practise needed is determined by a number of things

-- Practise in small amounts often.
+- Practise in small focussed amounts often.
 Allow your brain & body to assimilate.
 It’s the repetition that is the most powerful

-- Each time you practise you are creating or maintaining neural pathways – it’s good for you!
+- Each time you practise you are creating and maintaining or strengthening neural pathways

-- Be aware of what is moving your practise forward, or embedding mistakes
+- Be aware of what is moving your practise forward, or is it embedding mistakes?

 - As your skill grows, mostly the amount of practise needed to maintain it does too

-- I recommend you prepare for your lessons, to maximize your time with me.
-Ask questions!
+- I recommend you prepare for your lessons to maximize your time with me

 - There is a difference between a healthy parental guidance attitude to overseeing practise and an unhealthy purgatory of the practise room.
-If I can see the student really doesn’t want to be playing music, I will call a meeting with the parents – I will not be party to a child being forced to practise against their will – there is a line.
+If I can see the student really doesn’t want to be playing music, I will speak about it with you.
 Development of their character and their ability to ‘stick with things’ is part of the benefit of learning to play an instrument.
 We all need to learn for ourselves, the difference between the tedium that sets in on a long sometimes difficult project – learning to play an instrument IS a marathon run – and when we really don’t want to be doing something and it’s time to move on.
-As adults we know the IMMENSE satisfaction when we achieve something that’s been hard.
+As adults, we know the IMMENSE satisfaction when we achieve something that’s been hard.
 Children are learning that.

 - You may be interested to read my short 6 Part blog series on practise – How To Achieve Your Musical Dream

 - Making musical friends is a great way to foster your child’s musical growth.
 It also offers them healthy social interaction and self-esteem – a potential kind of insurance policy for their teenage years – as well as being a lot of fun.
-Some of my most truly enjoyable life experiences have been while playing duets or in small groups here in Australia or overseas in Vienna for example.
+Some of my most truly enjoyable life experiences have been while playing duets or musical ‘conversations’ in small groups here in Australia or overseas in Vienna for example.
 There’s something good that happens (that is hard to define) along the lines of togetherness, sound wave conversation and spiritual harmony

 Fees & Payment